Climeworks first DAC company to be certified under Puro Standard

 Enabling third-party certified carbon removal via direct air capture

-Carbon dioxide removal (CDR) is key to mitigating climate change and keeping the temperature increase below 1.5°C compared to pre-industrial levels.
-Yet, to make sure that CDR solutions can be counted toward this goal, they need to be verifiable, which requires the development of standards to quantify their impact.
-This is what the field of monitoring, reporting, and verification, short MRV, is aiming to do.
+Carbon dioxide removal (CDR) is key to reaching net zero and mitigating climate change.
+To count toward this goal, CDR solutions must be verifiable, which requires standards to measure their impact.
+This is the focus of monitoring, reporting, and verification (MRV).

-Climeworks strives for the highest quality of its CDR service, therefore placing the topic of MRV at the center of our business activities.
-We want to bring measurability and accountability to CDR, leading the ecosystem to stricter standardization and quality.
+Climeworks is committed to delivering the highest quality in its CDR services, which is why we place MRV at the heart of our business.
+Our goal is to bring measurability and accountability to carbon dioxide removal, driving the ecosystem toward greater standardization and quality.

 Certification means quality assurance for the invisible qualities of a service or product.

 Much like a certification can identify which apples in the grocery store were grown organically, certification in carbon markets is about showing the otherwise imperceivable quality and integrity of CDR to the market and customers.
-Certification is the result of successful third-party verification that a removal was produced according to a validated methodology and meets a stated standard.
-Many certification labels exist, each signifying different quality standards and methodologies used to evaluate the product.
+Certification follows successful third-party verification that the given removal occurred according to a validated methodology and meets a stated standard.
+Many certification labels exist, signifying different quality standards and methodologies used to evaluate the product.
 The certification is only as meaningful as the rigor and integrity of the standard and methodology it stands for.

 In the case of CDR, certification means that a third party has verified the removals were produced according to a validated methodology and meet the stated standard.
 As an example, the CDR services performed at Climeworks’ Orca plant are third-party certified by Puro.earth, based on the Puro Standard methodology for Geologically Stored Carbon.